PDConSec/vsc-print/README.md

 Hot preview also supports find-in-source.
 If you're proof-reading the rendered document and you find an error, double-clicking the paragraph will find and highlight the first line in the editor.
 This matching is not yet perfect; if there are multiple matches it will currently only find the first.

+#### IMPORTANT for hot preview with diagrams

+If you intend to use hot preview while editing diagrams in Markdown, set up a local Kroki server and configure Print to use it.
+If you fail to do this you will very quickly find yourself rate-limited.

 ## Cross-platform printing

 Print-jobs are rendered as styled HTML and served from an embedded webserver.
 Your local web browser is launched to load the print-job and give you printing options like paper size, page orientation and margin size.